msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_4_data-connectivity.md

     Compatibility Definition for a future version is planned to change these to MUST.
 These standards are optional in this version but will be required in future versions.
-Existing and new devices that run this version of Android are very strongly encouraged to meet these requirements now so they will be able to upgrade to the future platform releases.
+Existing and new devices that run this version of Android are VERY STRONGLY ENCOURAGED to meet these requirements now so they will be able to upgrade to the future platform releases.

 *   [C-1-13] MUST poll for all supported technologies while in NFC discovery